d2l-ai/d2l-en/chapter_optimization/convexity.md

     d2l.plot([x, segment], [func(x), func(segment)], axes=ax)
 ```

 As expected, the cosine function is nonconvex, whereas the parabola and the exponential function are.
-Note that the requirement that $X$ is necessary for the condition to make sense.
+Note that the requirement that $X$ is a convex set is necessary for the condition to make sense.
 Otherwise the outcome of $f(\lambda x + (1-\lambda) x')$ might not be well defined.
 Convex functions have a number of desirable properties.

 ### Jensen's Inequality